 Fraternity and Sorority Life

-- Fraternity and Sorority Life (FSL) members have been involved this spring in a number of sessions pertaining to important DEI topics.
-On March 6, as part of the Summit Series Kick-Off, Melanie Bullock Harris (Director of the Center for Leadership at Elon University) led a session on “Inclusive Leadership,” with a leader from every FSL organization participating.
-Additionally, on February 27, 85% of the FSL community participated in “Catalyst for Change,” led by Jason Timpson (Director of the Office of Multicultural Student Affairs).
+- Fraternity and Sorority Life (FSL) members were involved in spring 2021 in a number of sessions pertaining to important DEI topics.
+On March 6, as part of the Summit Series Kick-Off, Melanie Bullock Harris, director of the Center for Leadership at Elon University, led a session on “Inclusive Leadership,” with a leader from every FSL organization participating.
+Additionally, on February 27, 85% of the FSL community participated in “Catalyst for Change,” led by Jason Timpson, director of the Office of Multicultural Student Affairs.
 At this event, Jason provided a 30-day challenge to attendees to demonstrate three things their organization has done to show a commitment to belonging, justice, and equity, and to demonstrate two things each individual in their chapter has done to show a personal commitment to the same.
-Jason will be checking back with each chapter for updates.

-- The Leaders in Letters Series has launched, which involves five leaders from each chapter in the following programming:
+- The Leaders in Letters Series involved five leaders from each chapter in the following programming:

 - This session explores the following questions: What does it mean to be a leader in social justice as a student?
 How can students understand their desire for social change as a way not only to shift societal norms but the understanding of what it means to be a leader on campus?
 How has race played into who has become campus activists and the responses to their activism?
 How can you identify resources to mobilize others and create an agenda for transformational campus and social change?